 A small bunch of fresh chopped parsley

-Serve with the truffle oil (to taste) over the top and the chopped parsley.
-I finished mine with a mushroom cut in half and fried in olive oil as decoration.
+Serve with as much truffle oil as you can handle and the chopped parsley.
+I finished mine with some mushrooms fried in olive oil and a bit of garlic as decoration.